 Plants are designed to provide our bodies with the nutrients we need to thrive.
 Yet in today’s world, we often miss out on those nutrients through convenient, more processed foods to keep up with our fast pace.
 4 times a year I focus specifically on fueling my body with plants.
 Whole food cleansing helps me reset not just my body, but my mind, sleep, work patterns, and more.
 I love to seek adventure, and foods helps me fuel my passions.

-Choose the season that best fits the availability of your local produce + fresh herbs from Winter, Summer, Spring, or Autumn, then get ready to dive right in to amazing recipes, cleansing smoothies, and snacks you’ll continue to make on a regular basis.
+Choose the season that best fits the availability of your local produce + fresh herbs, then get ready to dive right in to amazing recipes, cleansing smoothies, and snacks you’ll continue to make on a regular basis.